Troubleshooting Windows using its Administrative Tools

 Task Scheduler: This well-known and well-used tool allows the scheduling of tasks that Windows can perform at specific times or when certain events occur.
 Tasks can be added or those that Windows sets up automatically can be modified. –

 Performance Monitor (which provides access to the Resource Monitor, which provides the most usually used of system monitors in a pre-configured form that don’t require setting up): A useful tool that provides detailed information on the computer’s processor, memory, hard disk drive and network performance.
 The Performance Monitor provides the key to understanding the details of the PC’s operation.
-Click here! to go to the separate information on it on this page.
-If you want Microsoft’s information on it, click the following link.
-Note that that information provided by Microsoft on Windows is often not as good as third-party information, because it is written by experts who don’t understand how best to communicate their knowledge to ordinary people. –
+Click here! to go to the separate information on Performance Monitor on this website If you want Microsoft’s information on it, click the following link.
+Note that that information provided by Microsoft on Windows is often not as good as third-party information, because it is written by experts who don’t understand how best to communicate their knowledge to ordinary people.

 System Configuration: Use the drop-down menu for information about it in Win7 and Win8.1.
 A very useful diagnostic tool that can provide information on problems that prevent Windows from starting up properly. –